henryperkins/docs/documentation/base_handler.py.md

 ## Summary

-This module defines an abstract base class, `BaseHandler`, for creating language-specific handlers.
-Each handler must implement methods to extract the structure of the code, insert docstrings or comments based on documentation, and validate the modified code for syntax correctness.
-The abstract methods ensure that subclasses provide specific implementations for different programming languages.
-The module follows a template approach that aids in maintaining a consistent interface across various language handlers.
+The `base_handler.py` file defines an abstract base class `BaseHandler` for creating language-specific code handlers.
+Each handler derived from `BaseHandler` must implement methods to extract the structure of the code, insert docstrings or comments, and validate the code for syntax correctness.
+This structure ensures a standardized approach to handling various programming languages in the documentation generation system.

 ## Recent Changes

+- Implemented abstract base class `BaseHandler`.
-- Defined an abstract base class `BaseHandler` with three abstract methods: `extract_structure`, `insert_docstrings`, and `validate_code`.
+- Defined abstract methods `extract_structure`, `insert_docstrings`, and `validate_code`.
+- Initiated logging functionality.

 # Code Structure